Spotted wood kingfisher

 The spotted wood kingfisher or spotted kingfisher (Actenoides lindsayi) is a species of bird in the family Alcedinidae.
-It is endemic to the Philippines where its natural habitat is subtropical or tropical moist lowland forests.
+It is endemic to the Philippines found on the islands of Luzon, Catanduanes, Marinduque, Negros and Panay where its natural habitat is tropical moist lowland forests.

-Description
+Description and taxonomy

 The spotted wood kingfisher is a colourful bird that can readily be distinguished from other kingfishers in the Philippines.
 It is about 26 cm long with spotting above and scalloping beneath.
 The male has a dark green crown with black spots and a light green stripe above a pale blue supercilium with a black band beneath.
 A blue moustache is bordered above and below by an orange-brown band and collar.
 The upper parts are dark green, each feather being tipped with buff giving a spotted effect.
 The rump is bright green and the tail dark green with brown bars on the outer feathers.
 The throat is orange-brown and the underparts are mainly white, the breast feathers having green margins.
 The under-wing coverts are buff.
-The upper mandible of the bill is black and the lower mandible yellow, the iris is brown and the legs pale green.

-The female is similar in appearance but less brightly coloured, the supercilium is green rather than blue, the moustache brownish-green, the hind-neck collar brownish-black and the throat the same colour as the breast.
+The upper mandible of the bill is black and the lower mandible yellow, the iris is brown and the legs pale green.The female is similar in appearance but less brightly coloured, the supercilium is green rather than blue, the moustache brownish-green, the hind-neck collar brownish-black and the throat the same colour as the breast.
 The juvenile resembles the female but has a generally duller colouration.

-Distribution and habitat

-The spotted wood kingfisher is endemic to the Philippines where it is present on Luzon, Catanduanes, Marinduque, Negros and Panay.
-It inhabits moist primary forest in both lowland and hilly areas.
-It was more abundant on Luzon in the past but logging has reduced the area of suitable habitat.
+It is believed to be a sister species to the Blue-capped kingfisher and Rufous-collared kingfisher.

+Subspecies

+This species is now monotypic but two subspecies were formerly recognized: